x7zhong/WRF-DL/README.md

 Contains the files that are different from the original WRF v4.3 files and used for implementing the WRF-ML coupler.
 To run the WRF coupled with ML-based radiation schemes, you need to add files that did not exist or overwrite the existing WRF files.

+## example
+Contains the examples about how to call Python script from Fortran code.

 # Instructions

 ## Setting environment variables